lolrenceH/TrieDedup/README.md

 Note: input.csv only need one column of input sequences with colname "seq"

-'--STARTING_FCT': "Extract a fraction of reads from the source to use as true unique reads"
+'--STARTING_FCT': "Extract a fraction of reads from the source to use as true unique reads; required; set to 0 if not needed"

-'--INFLATION_FCT': "Inflate the true unique reads by a specified factor"
+'--INFLATION_FCT': "Inflate the true unique reads by a specified factor; required; set to 0 if not needed"

-'--N_REGION_START': "The base position where Ns start being converted (from 0~1: where 0.5 would denote position 100 on a 200bp long read"
+'--N_REGION_START': "The base position where Ns start being converted (from 0~1: where 0.5 would denote position 100 on a 200bp long read; required; set to 0 if no need to convert Ns)"

-'--N_REGION_END': "The base position where Ns stop being converted (from 0~1: where 0.5 would denote position 100 on a 200bp long read"
+'--N_REGION_END': "The base position where Ns stop being converted (from 0~1: where 0.5 would denote position 100 on a 200bp long read; required; set to 0 if no need to convert Ns)"

-'--REGION_N_FCT': "The percentage of bases that are converted to N in the N region"
+'--REGION_N_FCT': "The percentage of bases that are converted to N in the N region; required"

-'--READ_LENGTH': "The length of reads in the input"
+'--READ_LENGTH': "The length of reads in the input; required"

 '--verbose', '-v': "Print out helpful information"

-'--input', '-i': "The source reads that are uniform in length; a csv file with a header of 'seq' and each row is a read"
+'--input', '-i': "The source reads that are uniform in length; a csv file with a header of 'seq' and each row is a read; required"

-'--function', '-f': "The type of deduplication algorithm to use. options = [pairwise, trie]"
+'--function', '-f': "The type of deduplication algorithm to use. options = [pairwise, trie]; required"

 '--should_benchmark_memory', '-m': "Whether to document memory usage"

 '--random': "Set a random seed"

 '--print': "Whetehr to print out output"